Over the past couple of years, most of the major news headlines have centered around public health. And with good reason.

-(In case you missed it, the incredible story of the first sighting of the Sierra Red Fox in 100 years came at me from every environmental organization I’ve ever heard of.
-When you all tell me the exact same thing, it neutralizes your own uniqueness.
-You, in effect, get overtaken by the rest of the herd.
-Read the article.
-You’ll be smarter.)
+(In case you missed it, there was a flurry of excitement a few years ago over the incredible story of the first sighting of the Sierra Red Fox in 100 years.
+This breaking news came at me from every environmental organization I’ve ever heard of.)

 I’m not saying it’s not important to share environmental news.